HansS/lab-book-v2/unit_1_discovery/module_3-4.md

 - Understand user-center design.
 - Create user stories for their application
 - Create user-centered prototypes.
-- Understant the concept of MVP.
+- Understand the concept of MVP.

 ###Outline of Lesson
 **Lecture:** What is UI/UX?
 What is a user story?
 (30min)

-**Activity:** Create a user story for app in Module 2.
+**Activity:** Create a user story for app in previous module.
 Draw the user, give it a name, etc. (30min)

 **Lecture:** How do you take an idea and make it an app prototype?
 (30min)